AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

 ## Apply quality patches and `/m2-hotfixes`

-You can install quality patches on both cloud infrastructure and on-premises installtions using the `vendor/bin/magento-patches apply` command.
+You can install quality patches on both cloud infrastructure and on-premises installations using the `vendor/bin/magento-patches apply` command.

 >![NOTE]
 >
 >On cloud infrastructure, you can also install quality patches by listing them in your project's `.magento.env.yaml` file.
+The example described here requires using the `vendor/bin/magento-patches apply` command.

-You must ensure that the `vendor/bin/magento-patches apply` command runs after the `composer install` command.
+You must ensure that the `vendor/bin/magento-patches apply` command runs after `composer install` operations.
 You can add a list of patches to apply in the `composer.json` file of a custom Composer component package, then create a plugin package that runs the command after `composer install` operations.

 To summarize, this centralized patching example requires two custom Composer packages:

-- **Component:** `centralized-patcher`
+- **Component package:** `centralized-patcher`

-   - Defines the list of quality patches and `m2-hotfixes` to apply
+   - Defines the list of quality patches and `m2-hotfixes` to install
    - Requires the `centralized-patcher-composer-plugin` package, which runs the `vendor/bin/magento-patches apply` command after `composer install` operations

-- **Plugin:** `centralized-patcher-composer-plugin`
+- **Plugin package:** `centralized-patcher-composer-plugin`

-   - Defines a `Patcher` class that reads the quality patches list from the `centralized-patcher` package
+   - Defines a `CentralizedPatcher` PHP class that reads the quality patches list from the `centralized-patcher` package
    - Runs the `vendor/bin/magento-patches apply` command to install the list of quality patches after `composer install` operations

 ### `centralized-patcher`